FAQ

 Your certificate will arrive by email from info@araisa.ca.

-Where is my Certificate?
+Where is my certificate?
 I attended the training and I haven’t received anything.

 Find your certificate by clicking here.
 Use the email address you entered on the Evaluation and Certificate Form.